-Christmas is getting nearer and soon we’ll be digging into the turkey, duck, goose or pig, depending on culture and traditions.
-So why not today, have a meat break, but still get the cozy feel of Christmas with this rich (but healthy) carrot soup!
+Halloween, Thanksgiving and Christmas is getting nearer and soon we’ll be digging into the turkey, duck, goose or pig, depending on culture and traditions.
+So why not today, have a meat break but still get the cosy feel of Christmas with this rich (but healthy) carrot soup!

-Spicy carrot soup with ginger, chili and orange
+Spicy carrot soup with ginger, chilli and orange

 2 large shallots, peeled and chopped

 2 tsp butter

 1 large red chilli halved lengthways sedges removed and chopped